Apr 13-27, 2026

 Apr 13

-Team formation, wheel spinning and workshops
+Team formation, roulette spinning and workshops

 Venue: Rooms 8.02-8.04, followed by food & networking.